-Buying investment rental property can be a little daunting for the uninitiated.
+Becoming a rental property investor can be a little daunting for the uninitiated.
 But over time, you’ll learn through experience and adopt best practices that make the process more efficient, routine and rewarding.And that’s when the real fun begins.
 When you master the transactional aspect, you’ll gain the confidence and know-how to focus more energy on growing your nest egg.

-In this article, we’ll cover some key tips to help jumpstart your business and turn you into a shrewd real estate investor in no time.
+In this article, we’ll cover some key tips to help jumpstart your business and turn you into a shrewd rental property investor in no time.

 1. Have a Plan

 This is especially important to avoid the very common 'analysis-paralysis’.
 By writing down clear objectives and actionable steps, you’ll be poised to move quickly when you spot an opportunity that meets your criteria.
 For example: Do you care more about current cash flow, or long-term appreciation?
 Do you want to buy a place that you or a family member may want to live in someday, or is this a pure investment?

 Mapping out a strategy might follow a structure like this: